sajov/feathers-solr/README.md

 ### Service.update

 Will overide the complete Document.
-I the `_version_` field is part of update content, it will be removed.
+If the `_version_` field is part of update content, it will be removed.

 ### Service.patch